KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 ## Github Codespace

 Opening a Github Codespace is the most convenient way to get started quickly.
 To create a new codespace, go to the main repository, and follow code -> codespace -> create codespace.
+Or access this at [SNAX cluster codespace](https://codespaces.new/KULeuven-MICAS/snitch_cluster).

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/47864363/27f3c084-ba26-4653-ad68-d9e898ca0597)